Independent politician: Kazakhstan

 After the dissolution of the Communist Party of Kazakhstan, Nursultan Nazarbayev formally continued to lead the country as an independent politician when being elected in 1991, before later founding the Otan (later Nur Otan) party in 1999.
 Following the 2022 constitutional referendum, a new clause was added to Article 43(3) of the Constitution stating that, "for the period of exercising his powers, the President of the Republic of Kazakhstan shall not be a member of a political party."
 This reform re-established the non-partisan status of the presidency, preventing future presidents from holding party membership while in office.
 President Kassym-Jomart Tokayev subsequently left the Amanat party in 2022 and was re-elected later that year as an independent candidate with the support of People's Coalition.
 Independent presidential candidates may still receive backing from public associations, including political parties.
 By law, presidential candidates must be nominated by a public association, which can include parties, even if they run as independents.

 Parliamentary elections in Kazakhstan have historically allowed for both party-affiliated and independent deputies.
 In the first post-independence elections of March 1994, independents won roughly 64 of 177 seats in the Supreme Council of Kazakhstan.
 The 1995 elections for the newly established Majilis allowed independent, self-nominated candidates to compete alongside party candidates, with independents winning 7 of 67 contested seats.
 From 2007, Majilis elections were held entirely through nationwide party-list proportional representation, preventing independent candidates from winning office.
 The mixed electoral system was reinstated for the 2023 elections, allowing independents to run in single-member districts while party lists continue to dominate the proportional tier.

 The Senate of Kazakhstan remains non-partisan, with senators appointed by the president or elected indirectly by local assemblies, rather than through direct party-affiliated elections.

 At the local level, mäslihats (regional, city, and district assemblies) also allow independent candidates to run, though recent elections have combined single-member districts and party-list proportional representation.
 In addition, legal reforms prohibit akims and their deputies from holding positions in party branches or representative offices, restricting formal party roles in local government.

 Kosovo

 Atifete Jahjaga was elected the first female and Independent President of Kosovo since the 2008 Kosovo declaration of independence.
 She was also the first female and independent elected leader in the whole of the Balkans.

 Liechtenstein

 According to the 1862 Constitution of Liechtenstein, the appointed Governor of Liechtenstein was required to be politically non-aligned with any party in both Austria and Liechtenstein.
 Regardless, however, no political parties existed in Liechtenstein until 1918 and all members of the Landtag of Liechtenstein were elected as independents.
 Under the currently used 1921 Constitution of Liechtenstein, independent candidates are allowed to run for both the Landtag and prime minister, though an independent candidate has not been elected to either position since 1921.

 The Netherlands

-Dick Schoof has been the independent Prime Minister of the Netherlands since 2024.
+Dick Schoof was the independent Prime Minister of the Netherlands from 2024 to 2026 when Rob Jetten was elected prime minister.